Samsung/lwnode/lwnode/codes/CONVENTIONS.md

 | :-----------------: | :--------------------: | :---------------------: | :------------------: |
 | User apps (Node.js) | v8 apis (`src/api.cc`) | lwnode apis (`src/api`) | js engine (escargot) |

-* In v8 apis, `api.cc`, `ValueWrap` should be used for type convertion between v8 and lwnode apis.
+* In the level 1, `ValueWrap` should be used for type convertion between v8 and lwnode apis.
-* In lwnode apis
-  * Use `Escargot type` for input params as many as possible.
-  * Use `ValueWrap` for input params isn't preferred.
-  * Use `v8 type` is allowed.

 ## Type conversion between lwnode world and v8 world